circonus-labs/fq/README.md

 #### Permanence

 If you which a queue to be remembered by fqd, you can specify `permanent` as a flag.
 IF you'd like for fqd to forget the queue after all clients have disconnected, you can specify the `transient` flag.
-If neither flag is specified, then an existing queue will retain it's previous permanence setting and or a new traneint queue will be created.
+If neither flag is specified, then an existing queue will retain it's previous permanence setting or a new transient queue will be created.

 #### Examples: